Tables in accessibility

 To help assistive technology users, you must identify table headings, whether for rows or columns.

-To identify these table headers, you must use the th
+To identify these table headers, you must use theth

-Once the headers are created, the data cells must be associated with the headers on which they rely.
+tag, which must never be empty.Once the headers are created, the data cells must be associated with the headers on which they rely.

 for a column header<th scope="row">